 In a nutshell, the Smoke iM10 is a mid-launching, mid-spinning shaft across 3 different weight categories (50, 60, 70g) each for which the exact weight depends on the shaft flex.
 If you’re looking to reduce spin, consider the MMT which again is mid-launching but lower spinning.
 This can be quite a potent combination in optimising carry distance in faster swing speed players.

-The Cypher 40 is an ultra-light shaft aimed at lower swing speed players, and will help launch the ball higher with more spin to maximise the carry distance for lower ball speeds.
+The Cypher 40 is an ultra-light shaft aimed at slower swing speed players and will help launch the ball higher with more spin to maximise the carry distance for lower ball speeds.

 Ultimately, everyone swings the club differently, and so you will benefit the most by visiting a qualified PGA Professional who can expertly fit your driver ensuring the best combination of head type, head settings and shaft.

 Head options for the Callaway Epic Speed

 There are 3 distinct head options in the new 2021 Epic Drivers.
 The Max, Max LS and Speed.
 To begin with, let’s outline what Callaway state about the differences between the three.